Moaz615/Moaz615-STEM-URT-ToC-past-Exams/README.md

 - **Progress tracking** - See your best scores and attempt history
 - **Responsive design** - Works on desktop and mobile
 - **Local storage** - Your progress is saved locally

-## Tech stuff

-Built with plain HTML, CSS, and JavaScript.
-No frameworks needed - just simple, clean code that gets the job done.